jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f356ed69db0a491745e2bb6
+id: 5f35e5c44359872a137bd98f
-title: Part 28
+title: Part 29
 challengeType: 0
 ---

 # --description--

+Since the cafe's main product for sale is coffee, you could use an image of coffee beans for the background of the page.

-To apply the class's styling to the `div` element, add a `class` attribute to the `div` element's opening tag and set its value to `menu`.
+Delete the comment and its contents inside the `body` type selector.
+Now add a `background-image` property and set its value to `url(https://tinyurl.com/coffee-beans-fcc)`.

 # --hints--